What Is Dynamic Stretching?

 Have you ever been confused or lost about the best way to get warmed up for a workout?
 What’s the best way to prepare your muscles, joints, heart, and lungs for a workout?
 Should you stretch?
 Is before or after better?
 What even is dynamic stretching definition?

 What is the definition of dynamic stretching?

 Dynamic stretching involves active movements, preferably similar to the activity you are about to do, that help prepare your muscles and tissues for more intense athletic training.
-It allows you to gradually move your joints and muscles through their full range of motion, raise your core body temperature, improve blood flow to get oxygen to your muscles, and prime your muscles, joints, and other tissues for higher-level activity.
+This active stretching allows you to gradually move your joints and muscles through their full range of motion, raise your core body temperature, improve blood flow to get oxygen to your muscles, and prime your muscles, joints, and other tissues for higher-level activity.
 Dynamic stretching is a very functional and useful way to get ready to move and move quickly.

 What is the difference between dynamic and static stretching?

-Static stretches, on the other hand, are a stretch that is held in one position for a period of time.
-Once you get your body in the position that stretches a muscle, it is typically held for anywhere from 10 seconds to 1 minute, or even longer, depending on the purpose of the stretch.
+Static stretches, on the other hand, are a stretch position that is held for a period of time.
+Once you get your body in the position that stretches a muscle, it is typically held for anywhere from 10 seconds to 1 minute, or even longer, depending on the purpose of the static stretch.
 In this way, static stretching is best used to lengthen a muscle over the joints it crosses.
 Static stretching is best performed after a workout as a way to help relax and return your body to a more rested state.

 Why is dynamic stretching important?